abhaynayar/obsidian/notes/pwn.md

 Getting a shell

-- Use a call to `system` by passing shell command as the only argument
+- Use a call to `system` by passing shell command as the only argument.
 - **Make sure to `call system` not simply jump to it.** (update: you don't need to call system, just align it using an extra ret gadget).
 - If you want to directly jump to it, make sure to append a dummy return address and a parameter after it: `payload="A"*offset + system + "AAAA" + binsh`
 - Use `syscall(x)`to call to`execve('/bin/sh', NULL,NULL)`
+- exec syscall on 32bit: 0x0b, exec syscall on 64bit: 0x3b.
 - find "x" from: `https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64`

 Writing to memory (in case you want "/bin/sh")